Authentication

 Two scopes, same idea as headers.

 Session-level (the Set*Auth family on the client) parks an Auth on the client.
-Every request from that point on gets it applied automatically.
-Good for "this whole script is one identity" situations.
+Every request from that point gets it applied automatically.
+The fit is "this whole script is one identity".

 Per-request (the Auth field on Request) overrides the session-level Auth for one call.
-If you set both, the request-level wins.
-Use it when one client juggles multiple identities, or when most of your traffic is anonymous and only a few endpoints need credentials.
+When both are set, the request-level wins.
+The fit is one client juggling multiple identities, or mostly anonymous traffic with a handful of endpoints that need credentials.

 // session default